 Kedarnath Yatra Opening & Closing Dates

-Opening: Usually late April or early May
+Opening: Usually in late April or early May

 Closing: Around Bhai Dooj (October/November)